 Prior to this, he was the Deputy Director of the Center on International Cooperation, the Director of the Afghanistan Reconstruction Programme, and an advisor to the United Nations Foundation, the OECD, the Clinton Global Initiative, and numerous other institutions.
 He has previously worked in civil rights, in documentary film, and on a number of start-ups.

 Victoria Collis specialises in working with governments to help them strengthen delivery of public services, particularly education, in fragile and conflict affected states.
-She has acted as a full time adviser to senior officials and politicians in a range of countries, including Pakistan, Nigeria and Lebanon.
+She has acted as an adviser to senior officials and politicians in a range of countries, including Pakistan, Nigeria and Lebanon.

-Victoria is Managing Director of River Path Associates, and collaborates regularly with other consulting firms based in Switzerland and London.
-She has served on the board of the Eden Academy Trust, a multi-academy trust of schools for children with complex educational and health needs in London and the North East of England.
+Victoria is Managing Director of River Path Associates, and collaborates regularly with other consulting firms.
+She is also a Director of the Acasus Foundation.
+Since 2015 she has served on the board of the Eden Academy Trust, a multi-academy trust of schools for children with complex educational and health needs in London and the North East of England.

 Emma Hannay is a public health doctor with a focus on global health strategy and delivery.
 She works at a global level on organizational strategy across a range of disciplines in global health, and at a country level in implementing health systems reforms in complex operating environments.
 In her previous role as Head of Health at Acasus, she was part of the team leading the Pakistan Health Reforms Roadmaps, which improved primary care for more than 150 million people, and the DRC’s Mashako Plan to increase immunization coverage for children.